DhikshaG/Enterprise-decision-intelligence-platform/00_Product_Vision/01_Product_Vision.md

 ---

-# Product Vision - explains how the world looks like when our product exists in the world
+# Product Vision - explains the future you're trying to create
 >**A Future where every business decision has context.**